Intervention/docs/image/v4/getting-started/installation.md

 ```

 This will install Intervention Image with the most recent version, your
-`composer.json` is automatically updated and you will be able use the package's
+`composer.json` is automatically updated and you will be able to use the package's
 classes via the autoloader.
-To do this you will need to require the just
+To do this you will need to require the newly
 created `vendor/autoload.php` file to PSR-4 autoload all your installed
 composer packages.